AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 >
 > Only the `div` with `id=match` will be selected because the next element does not contain any text, and `banner` is a part of code, not a text.

 ##### Pseudo-class `:matches-css()`

-This pseudo-class allows to match the element by its current style properties.
+The `:matches-css()` pseudo-class allows to match the element by its current style properties.
 The work of the pseudo-class is based on using the [`Window.getComputedStyle()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) method.

 **Syntax**